top of page

 I collect illustrator’s books.
 It would be easy to fill an entire page with my favorites.
 Here's a short list: Patrick Nagel, Doré, Hokusai, Helen Jacobs, Yoshitaka Amano, Rowland Emett, Alice B. Woodward, Peter de Sève, Louis Wain, Virginia Frances Sterrett, and Brian Froud.

 A kid's priorities, right?
-As you can tell, my writing style has gone in a different directions since then.
+As you can tell, my writing style has gone in a different direction since then.
 But, I still love toys and cherry pie.

 7. Why have you chosen to title your haiku?

 That's an excellent question.
 Traditionally, haiku do not require titles.
-Most publishing journals follow The Haiku Society of America's guidelines, and will use the first line as the title.
-Though I strive to honor the nature of this treasured form—I name all of my creations.
+Most publishing journals use the first line as the title, when needed.
+Though I strive to honor the nature of this treasured form, I name everything—even my teacup.
 As a graphic designer and visual artist, personal style influences my presentation.
-If you peek inside my journal, you'll note the haiku/senryu begin as haiga.
+Like I mentioned earlier, if you peek inside my journal, you'll note the haiku/senryu begin as haiga.
 I treat haiku like art, and as an artist, I've never created an untitled work.
 In short, my haiku share titles with the artwork that accompanies them.

+Since I sell my haiku and haiga as individual prints, displaying them as "untitled" would be a nightmare.
 There's also another practical reason behind titling my work: on average, I create 12 haiku a day.
 They add up fast.
-While preparing for publication, it's much easier to catalogue and search through thousands of poems when they have titles.
+While preparing for publication, it's much easier to catalogue and search through thousands of titled poems.

-Despite personal preferences, when my work is published elsewhere, you'll note that I omit the titles and rarely use capitalization.
-In publishing, it's important to read the room and dress your work for the occasion.
-There are many conflicting haiku rules.
+Despite personal preferences, when my work is published elsewhere, I omit the titles and rarely use punctuation or capitalization.
+Before submitting poetry, it’s important to comply with present standards, read the room, and dress your work for the occasion.
+There are many conflicting haiku rules, and opposing opinions.
 Over the decades, I’ve witnessed the standards morph and change.
 All we can do is what feels right, and know how to conform, or when to let go.
 I think Jane Reichhold said it best in BARE BONES School of Haiku:

 "There is, thank goodness, no one way to write a haiku.
 Though the literature has haiku which we admire and even model our own works on, there is no one style or technique which is absolutely the best.
 Haiku is too large for that.
 Haiku has, in its short history (just over 400 years) been explored and expanded by writers so that now we have a fairly wide range of styles, techniques and methods to investigate."